7 Tips for Taking a Vacation as a Social Media Manager

 Once you’ve settled in, read a few emails, and had your first cup of post-vacation coffee, it’s important to check back in with your point person to see how things went.
 They acted as your eyes and ears while you were away, so use this opportunity to get debriefed on how things went and if any serious things went down that you need to know about.

 You might also want to discuss your process and if things can be improved for your next vacation.
 But most important of all, thank them for their hard work and helping you take the time off you needed!
 It wouldn’t hurt to try and offer them the same coverage the next time they’re due for a vacation.

 Working in social media for business often requires you to be accountable 24/7.
 But this is exactly why should take time off when you need it!
 It’s crucial for your health, your happiness, and your creativity.
 And all it takes is a little preparation and a supportive team to get you there!

-Ready to get moving with your Instagram marketing strategy?
+Ready to take a vacation this summer?
 Later makes it easy for you to plan, manage, and schedule your Instagram posts!